 Conductor, Singer, Author, Teacher

-Jack is a member of the Solo Class at the Hochschule für Musik, Theatre und Medien in Hannover, Germany studying with Professor Jens Bjørn-Larsen, having completed his Master of Music in 2013.
-His studies in Germany have been generously supported by the Countess of Munster Musical Trust, the Deutsche Akademische Austauchdienst (German Academic Exchange Service), the Sir James Caird's Travelling Scholarship Trust, and a Study Abroad Studentship from The Leverhulme Trust.
+Until 2018 he was a member of the Solo Class at the Hochschule für Musik, Theatre und Medien in Hannover, Germany under Professor Jens Bjørn-Larsen, having completed his Master of Music in 2013.
+His studies in Germany were generously supported by the Countess of Munster Musical Trust, the Deutsche Akademische Austauchdienst (German Academic Exchange Service), the Sir James Caird's Travelling Scholarship Trust, and a Study Abroad Studentship from The Leverhulme Trust.

 He has participated in masterclasses across Europe with many esteemed brass pedagogues, including Roger Bobo, Øystein Baadsvik, Håken Hardenberger, Michael Lind, Mel Culbertson, James Gourlay, Roland Szentpalí, Les Neish, Stefan Heimann, Hans Nickel, Oren Marshall, Kristian Steenstrup and Dirk Hirte.